12 best ways to prepare for a power cut

 6. Ensure you keep your mobile phone fully charged

-When a power outage occurs it’s important to have a communications device and a pocket torch, a mobile phone (cell phone) provides both these functions.
+When a power outage occurs it’s important to have a communications device and a pocket torch, a smart phone (mobile/cell phone) provides both these functions.
 If you lose power to your broadband router, you will be dependent on your smart device to access the Internet.
 Internet access will be essential when determining the potential duration of the outage.

-To ensure your mobile phone is fully charged during any planned or unplanned power outage, plug your device into a power charger when at home.
+To ensure your mobile phone is fully charged during any planned or unplanned power outage (this is essential for key contacts), plug your device into a power charger when at home.
 You may also wish to purchase a power bank that can be used to charge your smart phone in an emergency.

 7. Prepare cash, documents, and fuel